EDI-N/Docs_en/docs/Docs_ETTNv3/TRANSPORTATIONORDER/TRANSPORTATIONORDERpage_v3.rst

   :header-rows: 1
   :stub-columns: 0

-:download:`Example "Application for transportation" / "Confirmation of application for transportation"<examples/transportationorder_v3.xml>`
+:download:`Example of "Application for transportation" / "Confirmation of application for transportation"<examples/transportationorder_v3.xml>`

 -------------------------